akshshar/xr-auditor/README.md

 ## Introduction

-This application enables **periodic auditing** of the linux shells in the IOS-XR container-based architecture by running **individual python applications in each individual environment in IOS-XR**, i.e.:
+This application enables **periodic auditing** of the linux shells in the IOS-XR container-based architecture by running **individual python applications in each individual environment in IOS-XR (also supports Active-Standby HA systems)**, i.e.:

 >*   XR-LXC
 >*   ADMIN-LXC